What Is Idgham in Tajweed? Letters, Examples And Types

 In Tajweed, there are four rules on what happens when a letter accompanied by Noon Sakinah (نْ) or Tanween is followed by another letter.
 In both of the rules, Idgham occurs.
 This post entirely focuses on this branch of Tajweed, i.e., Idgham.
 To learn what is Idgham in Tajweed and its types in detail, continue reading this post.

 Idgham meaning in English is adding one thing into another.
-It happens when we categorize objects having similar characteristics since it is easier for us, in the end, to get what we need.
-In the same way, it is easier for the tongue to join two letters and produce the sound of the one with the more dominant characteristic.
+It happens when we categorize objects as having similar characteristics since it is easier for us, in the end, to get what we need.
+Also, it is easier for the tongue to join two letters and produce the sound of the one with the more dominant characteristic.
 This is called Idgham.

 If you have no prior knowledge about Tajweed and other reading rules, it is advisable to enroll in our Noorani Qaida Online Course to learn how to read the Quran before learning Noon Sakinah and Tanween rules, such as Idgham.